cylc/cylc-doc/src/reference/config/writing-platform-configs.rst

 will store the workflow under ``/g/data/foo`` and submit jobs under project ``bar``.

-It's better to be explicit in what's happening when setting up the configuration - even though ``qsub`` will pick up ``$PROJECT`` from the environment we're also explicitly setting the account to use with ``-P`` in case the task is run manually.

-This setting only affects task submission - to set a variable once the task has started see :cylc:conf:`global.cylc[platforms][<platform name>]copyable environment variables`.
+This setting only affects the server - to set a variable once the task has started see :cylc:conf:`global.cylc[platforms][<platform name>]copyable environment variables`.